ibm-cloud-docs/security-compliance/results.md

 # Viewing results
 {: #results}

 With {{site.data.keyword.compliance_full}}, you can view the results of a compliance evaluation in the dashboard or by using the API.
 {: shortdesc}

 ## Before you begin
 {: #before-results}

-Before you get started, be sure that you have the required level of access to view results.
-To view results, you need the [**Operator** platform role or higher](/docs/security-compliance?topic=security-compliance-access-management).
-You must also have access to the credentials that are needed to access your resource configurations.
+Before you get started, be sure that you have the following prerequistes.

+* The required level of access to view results.

+   * To view results for an entire scope in your account, you must have the [**Reader** service role or higher](/docs/security-compliance?topic=security-compliance-access-management).
+   * If you are evaluating resources that require additional credentials, you must also have access to those credentials.

 ## Understanding the dashboard
 {: #understand-dashboard}